brain-tec/runbot/README.md

 ## HOW TO

 This section give the basic steps to follow to configure the runbot v5.0.
 The configuration may differ from one use to another, this one will describe how to test addons for odoo, needing to fetch odoo core but without testing vanilla odoo.
+As an exemple, runbot will be used as a tested addons.

 ### Setup